Resource wizard

 Define the midPoint-specific configuration for this object type:

-• Type defines type of midPoint object that will correspond to the resource object (e.g. User). midPoint will respect this setting when creating a new midPoint object from this object type data on the resource.
+• Type defines type of midPoint object that will correspond to the resource object (e.g. User or Role). midPoint will respect this setting when creating a new midPoint object from this object type data on the resource.

 • Archetype allows selection of archetype that will be automatically assigned for all midPoint objects created from this object type data on the resource.
 The same archetype will be also used as a part of correlation, i.e. enforced.